-Fire drills are a longstanding have long been accepted as an important and effective tool in preparing staff and students for procedures to be followed in the event a fire breaks out in a school.
-Equally important is the practicing of lockdown drills in preparation for a major incident of school violence or threat to student and staff safety.
+Fire drills have long been accepted as an important and effective tool in preparing staff and students for procedures to be followed in the event a fire breaks out in a school.
+Equally important is the practicing of lockdown drills in preparation for a major incident of school violence.
 Each school shall conduct a minimum of two lockdown drills during each school year.